-PREREQUISITES Observance and compliance with the Water Pollution Control Ordinance and its subsidiary regulation.
+PREREQUISITES Compliance with the Water Pollution Control Ordinance and its subsidiary regulation.

 CREDIT REQUIREMENT 1 credit for undertaking adequate measures to reduce water pollution during construction.

 ASSESSMENT Where demolition is included as part of the works it shall be included in the assessment.